FossMec/Awesome-GSoC-List/README.md

 GSoC Proposals of Previous Scholars
 ---

-* These are some of GSoC proposals of previous students*
+*These are some of GSoC proposals of previous students*

 - [GSoC proposals from IITR](https://blog.sdslabs.co/gsoc/) - A list of GSoC proposals selected students from IIT Roorkee can found here
 - [GSoC 2017 proposals](https://github.com/saurabhshri/GSoC-2017-Accepted-Proposals)
+- [fos
-- [fos [proposals](https://github.com/saketkc/fos-proposals) - contains a range of proposals on various years
+](https://github.com/saketkc/fos-proposals) - contains a range of proposals on various years
 - [GSoC students from SMVD](https://github.com/CodeClubSMVDU/gsoc-proposals)